Privacy Policy

 NextGen is a technology provider to the mortgage lending industry which was founded and is based in Australia.
 We provide technology to mortgage brokers and lenders, including banks (“Customers”), to enable the electronic collection and processing of loan applications.

 We appreciate your use of our website, applications, software, products and services (collectively the “Services”).
-By using our Services, you agree to the Terms of this Privacy Policy.
+By using the Services, you agree to the terms of this Privacy Policy.

 What is personal information

-For the purposes of this policy, personal information is any information or opinion about an individual that we collect or hold, which is capable of identifying an individual.
+For the purposes of this policy, personal information is any information or opinion about an individual that we collect, use or hold, which is capable of identifying an individual.

 Collection and use of personal information

-We collect personal information which is necessary to enable us to provide the Services and carry out our business activities in support of those Services, in a number of ways.
-For example, we may collect your information when you register for our Services, contact us or use our website.
+We collect personal information which is necessary to provide our Services and carry out related business activities.
+This may occur when you register for our Services, contact us, use our website, apply for a role, or participate in identity verification and validation.

 What information do we collect and hold